- County Treasurer

 - Price County collects all payments for Towns of Fifield, Georgetown & Harmony

-- If you are eligible for the lottery and gaming credit and not receiving it on your current tax bill, contact the County Treasurer for a form or visit the Wisconsin Department of Revenue.
+- If you are eligible for the lottery and gaming credit and not receiving it on your current tax bill, contact the County Treasurer for a form or visit the Wisconsin Department of Revenue-Lottery Credit Forms.

 The State of Wisconsin allows for forgiveness of interest and penalties on delinquent property taxes only in very narrow situations.
-For example, interest and penalties on property taxes may be forgiven under the following circumstance:
+Interest and penalties on property taxes may be forgiven under the following circumstance:

 - Delay or administrative error by the U.S. Postal Office caused the tax payment to arrive untimely.
 Wisconsin Statute § 74.69.